rwblokzijl/stablecoin-survey/paper.md

 and governments wanting to implement a digital currency with the utility benefits of cryptocurrencies and the stability of fiat.

-Chohan discusses the difficulties in maintaining a properly collateralised peg in "Are Stable Coins Stable?"[@Are_Stable_Coins_Stable].
+Chohan discusses the difficulties in maintaining a properly collateralized peg in "Are Stable Coins Stable?"[@Are_Stable_Coins_Stable].
 Chohan describes how maintaining a true 1:1 peg leads to funding and scalability issues.

 In "The State of Stablecoins"[@THE_STATE_OF_STABLECOINS] the "blockchain team" present an empirical study of 57 live and pre-launch stablecoins showing adoption, trading volume and market cap.
-They describe a taxonomy where they differentiate between "traditional" collateralised, crypto collateralised and algorithmic.
+They describe a taxonomy where they differentiate between "traditional" collateralized, crypto collateralized and algorithmic.
 They describe many pros and cons of these types of coins.
 The survey is very extensive and describes all 57 currencies in terms of their investors, tech, legal structure and collateral format.